geopython/pygeometa/README.md

 # pygeometa

-[pygeometa](https://geopython.github.io/pygeometa) is a Python package to generate metadata for geospatial datasets.
+[pygeometa](https://geopython.github.io/pygeometa) is a Python package to manage metadata for geospatial datasets.

 ## Installation